 All Global Fund-supported countries must at some point prepare for the winding down of external support.
 For their final grant or “transition grant”, the country submits an application and receives an allocation that emphasizes sustainability and transition goals.

-Pharos has been engaged by the Global Fund to conduct an internal analysis of ten of the transition grants for countries transitioning in the end of 2021 or 2022.
+Pharos was engaged by the Global Fund to conduct an internal analysis of ten of the transition grants for countries transitioning in the end of 2021 or 2022.
 The ten countries of analysis span the globe: Albania, Algeria, Belize, Botswana, Dominican Republic, Panama, Paraguay, Romania, Sri Lanka, and Suriname.
-In addition to the ten countries for transition and co-financing, we are conducting co-financing deep dives for El Salvador and Guyana.
+In addition to the ten countries for transition and co-financing, the team conducted deep dives on co-financing commitments and follow-through for El Salvador and Guyana.

-Collaborating with Fund Portfolio Managers, Sustainability Officers, and other Global Fund staff, we are asking the following questions:
+Collaborating with Fund Portfolio Managers, Sustainability Officers, and other Global Fund staff, the Pharos team asked the following questions:

 Status: Completed, October 2021